josemarinfarina/SciBlend-ShaderGenerator/README.md

 ## Usage

-Once the add-on is installed and enabled, you can use it to generate and apply scientific shaders in Blender:
+After installation, the add-on can be used to generate and apply scientific shaders to any mesh with attributes:

 1. **Accessing the Add-on Panel**:
    - Open Blender and switch to the `3D Viewport`.